antronerds/r2-training-courses/docs/Molecular_Genetics_CRC.md

-## CMS
+## Identifying groups and their characteristics: CMS

-ToDo: Intro to CMS now in the words of the Guinney paper:
+Let us now move past the precancerous stage of adenomas and look at colorectal cancer.
+Colorectal cancer is a complex and heterogeneous disease, characterized by a multitude of variations in its genetic, molecular, and clinical attributes.
+This heterogeneity manifests in diverse ways, influencing the tumor's behavior, response to treatments, and patient outcomes.
+Understanding this heterogeneity is critical for tailoring effective therapies and improving patient care.
+In this context, we will explore the various dimensions of heterogeneity in colorectal cancer and its implications for diagnosis, treatment, and research.

-"Thanks to collaborative bioinformatics work on the largest collection of CRC cohorts with molecular annotation to date, and building upon previous efforts by the independent researchers, the consortium resulted in a consensus molecular classification system that allows the categorization of most tumors into one of four robust subtypes.
-Marked differences in the intrinsic biological underpinnings of each subtype support the new taxonomy of this disease (Fig. 5) that will facilitate future research in this field and should be adopted by the community for CRC stratification: CMS1 (MSI Immune),
-CMS2 (Canonical), CMS3 (Metabolic), and CMS4 (Mesenchymal)."
-(Guinney 2015et al., Nat Med.
-2015 Nov; 21(11):
+In 2015, Guinney et al. (Nat Med.
+2015 Nov; 21(11):1350–1356) published a bioinformatics study on a vast collection of colorectal cancer cohorts with detailed molecular annotation.
+The consortium developed a now widely accepted molecular classification system that allows researchers to categorize most colorectal tumors into one of four distinct and robust subtypes, each characterized by its unique biological features.
+These subtypes are: CMS1 (MSI Immune), CMS2 (Canonical), CMS3 (Metabolic), and CMS4 (Mesenchymal), see Figure 2.
-1350–1356. )

 ### Clustering with t-SNE maps

 An unbiased unsupervised type of clustering analysis is a good starting point to familiarize yourself with a new dataset.
 The t-SNE algorithm is an algorithm that was developed in recent years.
 It finds similarity in expression profiles of